 - Read our full Impecca ITAC10-KSA21 review

-4. Keystone KSTAT14-2C: Best value thru wall air conditioner
+4. Keystone KSTAT14-2C: Best thru wall air conditioner for large rooms

 The Keystone KSTAT14-2C is a powerful thru wall air conditioner that has been designed to effectively cool down rooms as big as 700 square feet.
 This model is Energy Star certified so it won’t cost as much to power, and it also acts as a dehumidifier with the capability to collect 2.9 pints of moisture every hour.